amosquet/Random-Cypher/README.md

 # Random-Cypher
-A program that "encrypts" messages so that randos can't just read them, it can also reverse it.
+A program that encrypts messages so that randos can't just read them, it can also reverse it.

 This is the RCCG(Random Caesar Cypher Generator).
 Meant to simplify the creation of "encrypted" messages allong with decoding them.